-Property Rights: The sales all were fee simple interests, no adjustment necessary.
+Property Rights: The sales all involved leased fee interests, no adjustments are necessary.

-Financing: Sales 1, 2 and 4 were cash; sale 3 involved a partial seller carryback, terms of sale were not considered to have affected the sale price, no adjustment is considered necessary.
+Financing: Sales 1 and 3 were cash to seller, no adjustment necessary; sales 2 and 4 involved significant cash with seller carryback, financing was not considered to have affected the sale price, no adjustment is considered necessary.

-Conditions of Sale: The sales were considered to have had typical sale motivations, no adjustment is considered necessary.
+Conditions of Sale: Sales 1, 3 and 4 were considered to have had typical sale motivations, no adjustment is considered necessary; sale 2 is adjusted slightly upward for seller motivation.

-Market Conditions: The sales occurred from July 2020 through May 2021; market conditions for this type of property have been improving/appreciating over this time, the comparables are adjusted upward for market conditions at approximately 18.5% per year.
+Market Conditions: The sales occurred from August 2020 through March 2021; the market for sites of this type of property have increased moderately over this time period, the sales are adjusted upward on the basis of approximately 5% per year.